yeswadams/agridash-software/README.md

 Node.js (v12 or higher recommended)
 npm (comes with Node.js) or Yarn
-An Africa's Talking account with API credentials (sandbox or production) Installation
+An Africa's Talking account with API credentials (sandbox or production)
-Clone the repository:

-bash
-Copy
-Edit
-git clone <repository-url>
-cd <repository-folder>
-Install dependencies:

-bash
-Copy
-Edit
-npm install
-Configuration
-For demonstration purposes, the API key and username are hard-coded in the sendSMS.js file.
-For production, it's best to store sensitive information like these in environment variables.

-To use environment variables, follow these steps:

-Install dotenv:

-bash
-Copy
-Edit
-npm install dotenv
-Create a .env file in the root directory of your project and add your credentials:

-dotenv
-Copy
-Edit
-AT_API_KEY=your_api_key_here
-AT_USERNAME=your_username_here
-Update sendSMS.js to use the environment variables:

-js
-Copy
-Edit
-require('dotenv').config();
-const AfricasTalking = require('africastalking');

-const africastalking = AfricasTalking({
-    apikey: process.env.AT_API_KEY,
-    username: process.env.AT_USERNAME,
-});

-module.exports = async function sendSMS() {
-    try {
-        const result = await africastalking.SMS.send({
-            to: '0740803075', // Adjust the phone number format if necessary
-            message: 'Hey AT Ninja!
-Wassup...',
-            from: '6741'      // Ensure this is your valid sender ID/shortcode });
-        console.log(result);
-    } catch (ex) {
-        console.error(ex);
-    }
-};
 Usage
 Running the Application
 The application consists of three main files: